practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/show-request-info.md

 ## Using Compojure's request dump function

 Compojure has a request dump function that gives a much nicer output than our initial `request-info` function.
-The `dump` funtion also seperates the default response keys with any additional keys provided by the URL.
+The `dump` function also separates the default response keys with any additional keys provided by the URL.

 ## Include `handle-dump` in the namespace